gvwilson/sensibleadventures/booksters-apprentice.md

 The captain drummed his fingers on the arm of his chair.
 "Hm.
 What do you think of it?"

 Razi sighed.
-"To be honest, I rather suspect it was just a traveller's tale about Avaunt grown garbled with time and distance.
+"To be honest, I rather suspect it was just a traveler's tale about Avaunt grown garbled with time and distance.
 As I have been telling my apprentice, being written does not make a thing true."

-"I wish more people shared your scepticism," Klaues said regretfully.
+"I wish more people shared your skepticism," Klaues said regretfully.
 "Here.
 Have these shown up in Starboard Town yet?"

 He took a sheet of cheap gray paper from his pocket and passed it to